-A school permit holder shall maintain a cancellation and settlement policy that provides a full refund of all money paid by a student if the student:
+Sec.
+1603.3601.
+CANCELLATION AND SETTLEMENT POLICY.
+The holder of a private postsecondary school license shall maintain a cancellation and settlement policy that provides a full refund of money paid by a student if the student:

-- (1) cancels the enrollment agreement not later than midnight of the third day after the date the agreement is signed by the student, excluding Saturdays, Sundays, and legal holidays; or - (2) entered into the enrollment agreement because of a misrepresentation made: - (A) in the school's advertising or promotional materials; or - (B) by an owner or representative of the school.
+(1) cancels the enrollment agreement or contract not later than midnight of the third day after the date the agreement or contract is signed by the student, excluding Saturdays, Sundays, and legal holidays; or

+- (2) entered into the enrollment agreement or contract because of a misrepresentation made: - (A) in the advertising or promotional materials of the school; or - (B) by an owner or representative of the school.

-Refund Policy
+Added by Acts 2021, 87th Leg., R.S., Ch.
+663 (H.B.
+1560), Sec.
+3.29, eff.
+September 1, 2021.

-- (a) A school permit holder shall maintain a refund policy to provide for the refund of the unused part of tuition, fees, and other charges paid by a student who, after the expiration of the cancellation period established under Section 1601.562: - (1) fails to begin the course of training. - (2) withdraws from the course of training; or - (3) is terminated from the course of training before completion of the course. - (b) A school's refund policy must provide that: - (1) the refund is based on the period of the student's enrollment, computed on the basis of course time expressed in scheduled hours, as specified by an enrollment agreement, contract, or another document acceptable to the department. - (2) the effective date of the termination for refund purposes is the earliest of:
+Sec.
+1603.3602.
+REFUND POLICY. (a) The holder of a private postsecondary school license shall maintain a refund policy to provide for the refund of any unused parts of tuition, fees, and other charges paid by a student who, at the expiration of the cancellation period established under Section 1603.3601:

+- (1) fails to enter the course of training; - (2) withdraws from the course of training; or - (3) is terminated from the course of training before completion of the course. - (b) The refund policy must provide that:

+(1) the refund is based on the period of the student's enrollment, computed on the basis of course time expressed in scheduled hours, as specified by an enrollment agreement, contract, or other document acceptable to the department;

-- (A) the last date of attendance if the student is terminated by the school. - (B) the date the permit holder receives the student's written notice of withdrawal; or - (C) Ten school days after the last date of attendance; and - (3) the school may retain not more than \$100 if:
+- (2) the effective date of the termination for refund purposes is the earliest of: - (A) the last date of attendance, if the student is terminated by the school; - (B) the date the license holder receives the student's written notice of withdrawal; or - (C) 10 school days after the last date of attendance; and - (3) the school may retain not more than \$100 if: - (A) tuition is collected before the course of training begins; and